-Christine Bauer is a Professor of Interactive Intelligent Systems at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the Paris Lodron University Salzburg (PLUS), Austria, and a Co-Lead of the program area “InterMediation.
-Music—Effect—Analysis” at the inter-university institution Wissenschaft & Kunst.
+Christine Bauer is a Professor of Interactive Intelligent Systems at the Department of Artificial Intelligence and Human Interfaces (AIHI) at the Paris Lodron University Salzburg (PLUS), Austria, and a Co-Lead of the focus area InterMediation.
+Music—Effect—Analysis at the inter-university institution Wissenschaft & Kunst.

-Her research activities center on interactive intelligent systems, where she integrates research on intelligent technologies, the interaction of humans with intelligent systems, and their interplay.
+Her research activities center on interactive intelligent systems, whereby she integrates research on intelligent technologies, the interaction of humans with intelligent systems, and their interplay.
 She takes a human-centered computing approach, where technology follows humans’ and society’s needs.
 Recently, she has focused on context-aware recommender systems and concentrates on recommender systems in the music and media sectors in particular.
 Core interests in her research activities are fairness in algorithmic decision-making and multi-method evaluation.

 Doctoral degree in Social and Economic Sciences (Business Informatics), 2009